Traveling to Cuba FAQs

 Everything you need to know about traveling to Cuba – made simple.

-We’ve put together this information page to help you navigate the red tape, but if it still sounds confusing and you want someone to walk you through the process, our Travel Experts are just a phone call away and are always happy to help.
+Now just a straightforward online visa process; we’ve put together this information page to help you understand exactly what’s needed to travel to this incredible destination.
+Prefer to have someone to walk you through the process?
+Our Travel Experts are just a phone call away and are always happy to help.

 Don’t just take our word for it, hear what some of our US Flashpackers have to say about their recent experiences of traveling to Cuba.